October 18

 Chestnuts are similar to yam, plantain, and sweet potatoes.
 This flour can serve as a suitable replacement for the almond flour.
 However, we should bear in mind that this flour has a nutty and strong taste.

-Moreover, around 100 g of chestnut flour contains 25 percent of B6, 59 percent of manganese, 43 percent of vitamin C, 17 percent of potassium and 25 percent of copper.
+Moreover, around 100 g of chestnut flour contains 25 percent of B6, 59 percent of manganese, 43 percent of vitamin C, 17 percent of potassium, and 25 percent of copper.

 3. Tigernut Flour

 This flour has a pleasing flavor, and it’s certainly not like other gluten-free flours which have a weird aftertaste.
-As a matter of fact, this flour comes with a 1:1 replacement ratio when it comes to the wheat flour.
+As a matter of fact, this flour comes with a 1:1 replacement ratio when it comes to wheat flour.

 4. Chickpea Flour

-Fiber, mainly soluble fiber, lowers the blood cholesterol levels and the absorption of glucose in the bloodstream.
+Fiber, mainly soluble fiber, lowers blood cholesterol levels and the absorption of glucose in the bloodstream.
 This is essential for people who have diabetes and for others with metabolic syndrome and blood glucose challenges.

 5. Almond Flour

 The most popular flour is the almond flour.
-This flour is made from ground up almonds.
+This flour is made from ground-up almonds.
 It’s perfect for any baked goods such as cakes, waffles, and muffins.

 This is in comparison to the coconut flour.
 But, you should watch the intake of this flour, since almonds might contribute to the dietary intake of omega-6 PUFAs.